hailunw/OfflineAI_KnowledgeBase/docs/interview_tips.md

 标题: Self Introduction
 内容:
   Good morning.
 My name is Hailun Wang.

-I graduated in 2008 with a Bachelor's degree in Software Engineering（Japanese）.
+  I graduated in 2008 with a Bachelor's degree in Software Engineering (Japanese Track) and passed the CET-6 exam during university.
-During my university studies, I also passed the CET-6 English exam.

-After graduation, I worked at multinational companies and gained experience in Data Warehousing, Business Intelligence, and backend development using Python and Java.
+  After graduation, I worked at multinational companies, gaining experience in Data Warehousing, BI, and backend development with Python and Java.
-During my career, I also took the TOEIC exam and obtained a score of 775.
+  I also scored 775 on the TOEIC exam.

-After coming to Japan, I have been involved in several AI-related projects.
-For example,
-I used SentenceTransformer to convert knowledge base documents into vector embeddings, stored the vectors in ChromaDB, and integrated large language models to build conversational systems that allow users to interact with the knowledge base.
+After moving to Japan, I worked on AI projects, including: leveraging SentenceTransformer to generate vector embeddings from knowledge base documents, storing them in ChromaDB, and integrating LLMs to build a natural language conversational system for the knowledge base.

 标题: AI离线AI知识库框架
 内容: